bijalthanawala/which_dnf_package/README.md

-### Attempt to find out which package specified binary is bundled in on a RHEL system
+### Attempt to find out which package(s) the specified binary/binaries are bundled in on a RHEL system

 Usage:
 ```